 Strategy 1: To reduce expenditure on non-core functions, by considering Public Private Partnerships.
 Strategy 2: To limit operating and capital expenditure to essential items.
-Strategy 3: To investigate and limit water and electricity losses.
+Strategy 3: o investigate and limit water and electricity losses.
+Strategy 4: To limit employee related expenditure, by introducing a fingerprint time and attendance system.
 Strategy 6: To reduce interest and redemption expenditure by exploring alternative ways (possible grant funding) to pay off the long-term loans.